openhive-network/denser/packages/smart-signer/README.md

 any incoming OAUTH login request will be handled using existing back-end session in your application, possibly invisibly on client side.

+Both Oauth server and Rocket Chat integration need `REACT_APP_LOGIN_AUTHENTICATE_ON_BACKEND` variable set to `"yes"`.

+By default Outh server doesn't allow non-strict login (when user authenticates with third party key).
+You can allow non-strict login by setting property `urn:custom:client:allow-non-strict-login` to `true` in Oauth client options.

+Rocket Chat integration also doesn't allow non-strict login, by default.
+To allow this you need to turn on non-strict login for Oauth client `openhive_chat` (see above), and set value of environment variable `REACT_APP_OPENHIVE_CHAT_ALLOW_NON_STRICT_LOGIN` to `"yes"`.